 Financial pain points are usually related to budgeting and resources.
 Not every customer can be equipped to pay for your service on demand, even when they need it.
-As a business, it isn't enough to write off customers who cannot pay at a moment's notice.
+As a business, it isn't enough to write off customers who do not presently have the ability to pay.
 Doing that alienates a large pool of potential customers.

 Instead, addressing the pain points of a prospective customer can be integral to your expansion.
 When addressing the financial pain points that arise, you'll need to look at what makes customers unwilling to pay.

 The nature of your CX design may be the key to understanding financial pain points.
-Ask essential questions such as whether or not there is a clear breakdown of fees or if your services seem overpriced compared to the competition?
-These questions can have a surprising psychological effect on customers when it comes to providing finances.
+Ask essential questions such as whether or not there is a clear breakdown of fees or if your services seem overpriced compared to the competition.
+These questions can help you narrow down areas of concern and then improve upon them.

 Process Pain Points

-These are areas in your customer experience where your business cannot give customers an optimal set of steps for your services.
-This could be manifested through constant delays, server downtimes, and other points where customers could easily get fed up and begin to search elsewhere for a reliable customer experience.
+This pain points have more to do with your actual product or service.
+This could be manifested through constant delays, server downtimes, and other points where customers could easily get fed up and begin to search elsewhere.

-If your UX design is awful, this could also be worth looking into for a better process pain point.
+If your UX design is subpar, it's worth looking into.
 Customers should never feel like their tools are clunky while utilizing them.
 If they feel unsatisfied with the quality of your process, it could reduce customer retention rates.

 Productivity Pain Points

-Similar to the process pain points, productivity pain points exist when your customer consistently finds friction along their customer journey.
-It encompasses all pain points because the main reason a client would want to engage with the service of your SaaS Company is to boost productivity.
+To some extent, these encompass all pain points because the main reason a client wants to engage with the service of your SaaS Company is to boost productivity.
 Whether you have cloud services or CRM tools, the ultimate goal is to save time and resources by employing the use of your service.

 As a provider, you owe it to these customers to have little to no friction and redundancy during the customer journey.
 Creating good CX and promoting retention are based on this foundation.

 Your services should optimize productivity for your users.
-Their time is valuable, and you'll need to treat this as a focal point with engagements.
+Their time is valuable, and you'll need to treat this as a focal point.